Frequently Asked Questions¶

 extension.

-Furthermore, developers can extend capabilities of the DPC++ Runtime to non-OpenCL devices by writing correspondent plugins.
-To learn more, please check out our Plugin Interface Guide.
+Furthermore, developers can extend capabilities of the DPC++ Runtime to non-OpenCL devices by writing correspondent adapters.
+To learn more, please check out the Unified Runtime project.

 Q: DPC++ applications hang on Intel GPUs while working well on other devices¶